linode/apl-docs/docs/ce-configure-secrets.md

 otomi validate-values
 ```

-Use -v to get more output
+Use -v to get more output.

 When successful, the output will show: `otomi:validate-values:verbose Values validation SUCCESSFUL`

 #### Deploy changes

-Deploy the changes using Otomi CLI:
+Apply the changes:

 ```bash
 otomi apply